niwatorrri/830-advanced-ui/hw5/README.md

 - (*) Added constraints on the attributes of NewBehavior subclasses

 InteractiveWindowGroup class
 - Since the window can only have one top group, the `topGroup` variable has now been incorporated into the InteractiveWindowGroup class so that subclasses will only need to call `addChild()` instead of `topGroup.addChild()`.
-(Some bugs are fixed while we were developing our final project.)
+(Some bugs were fixed while we were developing our final project.)

 Constraint class
 - Fixed a bug in `Dependency.evaluate()` so that it is okay to evaluate a constraint chain in an out-of-order fashion.
 This happens when one dependency doesn't get auto-evaluated on redraw, e.g., value in widgets.